TheStupidProgrammer/Simple-Substitution-Ciphers/README.md

 # Tests

+Using a pangram is very useful to test my program, as a pangram is a sentence that contains every letter of the alphabet at least once.
-If you were to type the pangram, "The quick brown fox jumped over the lazy dog", you would get these outputs.
+So, if you were to type the pangram "The quick brown fox jumped over the lazy dog", you would get these outputs.
 With a shift code of three, the Caesar Cipher would make the sentence, "Qeb nrfzh yoltk clu grjmba lsbo qeb ixwv ald".
 Alternatively, the Affine Cipher would say, "Zrc kewsg npaov hat beqfcx ajcp zrc lidy xam".
+I like to use that pangram because it contains more than one zero, this way I know that the output isn't just a bunch of random characters from the alphabet array.

+# license

+This program is public domain